 Conclusion

-If you find yourself with uncontrollable movements when sleeping, either enough to wake yourself or disturb your partner, it could be PMLD.
-Diagnosis usually involves a review of sleep history and blood tests, but as we are still unsure of PMLD causes, there is no formal treatment you can just put into place.
+If you experience uncontrollable movements when sleeping, either enough to wake you or disturb your partner, it could be PMLD.
+Diagnosis usually involves a review of sleep history and blood tests, but as we are still unsure of PMLD’s causes, there is no formal treatment you can implement.

-If you are older and already have some sort of sleep disorder, you do have a relatively high risk of developing PLMD, and that is even higher if your parents have suffered from it too.
-However, it is manageable, and you can live life normally even with Periodic Limb Movement Disorder.
+If you are older and already have some distinct sleep disorder, you have a relatively high risk of developing PLMD.
+That risk is even higher if your parents have suffered from it too.
+However, it is manageable, and you can live life usually even with Periodic Limb Movement Disorder.

 Featured post photo by Marie-Michèle Bouchard on Unsplash